broadinstitute/palantir-workflows/Utilities/Dockers/README.md

 # Docker Files

-This directory contains `dockerimage` files and descriptions of what each is intended for.
+This directory contains `Dockerfile` files and descriptions of what each is intended for.
 Here is a description of how the fields are populated:
 * Directory: where to find the Dockerfile, under `palantir-workflows/Utilities/Dockers/`.
 * Description: description of the packages installed on the docker.